bastiaanterhorst/sauna-automation/README.md

 4. **A physical button to control the sauna and lights.** I picked up a [Hue Dimmer Switch](https://www2.meethue.com/en-us/p/hue-dimmer-switch/046677473372) which has 4 buttons (on/off/dim/brighten).
 This is nice because I can link it to the Hue lights in the sauna very easily.
 I'll then monitor button presses in the conrol software to attach additional behavior to these presses that will turn the sauna on or off.
 They also look great and can easily be mounted on the outside of the sauna.

 5. **Control software** to create the software thermostat, listen for hardware button presses, integrate with HomeKit, monitor energy usage and some other automation niceties.
-I use a Raspberry Pi with an [Aeotec Z-wave Stick](https://aeotec.com/z-wave-usb-stick/) and running Home Assistant.
+I use a Raspberry Pi with an [Aeotec Z-wave Stick](https://aeotec.com/z-wave-usb-stick/) and running [Home Assistant](https://www.home-assistant.io/).

-# Switch, Temperature Sensor and Smart Lights
+# Switch, Temperature Sensor, Smart Lights & Buttons

 Setting up the Aeotec Heavy Duty Switch is pretty straight forward, though make sure you get heat-proof electricity cable of the appropriate thickness (2.5mm wires in my case) for the capacity of your sauna heater.